fbpx Тонкий баннер

 Sarah Hillyard

-Sarah Hillyard is now based in London, UK, and holds a Masters Degree in Teaching English to Young Learners from the University of York.
-She has been teacher, coordinator and ELT academic consultant at pre-primary level in Buenos Aires, Argentina.
-She is tutor on NILE’s online course “Teaching English in Pre-Primary Education”.
-Apart from delivering webinars and face-to-face talks at conferences, she is also a freelance teacher trainer, writer of articles and blogs posts, course developer, and author of Students’ Books and Teachers’ Books for a range of courses based on pre-primary maths, primary CLIL, STEAM, and general ELT, like Macmillan Poland‘s Starter course “Kids Can!“.
+Sarah Hillyard is based in London, UK, and holds a Masters Degree in Teaching English to Young Learners from the University of York.
+She has been teachercoordinator and ELT academic consultant at pre-primary level in Buenos Aires, Argentina.
+She delivers webinars and face-to-face talks at conferences and schools and has had her articles and blogposts published.
+She is a freelance teacher trainer and course writer for NILE and publishers like Macmillan Education, Pearson, Richmond and Cambridge University Press.
+She is co-author and series consultant for Pearson‘s pre-primary course “Little Stars” and primary course “Our Stories”, and author for Macmillan Poland‘s Starter course “Kids Can!“.

 Alena Kikhay